Projects per year

 Research interests

 I work in pragmatics, the study of utterance interpretation.
 In particular, I explore the way ‘natural’, non-linguistic behaviours – tone of voice, facial expressions, gesture – interact with the linguistic properties of utterances (broadly speaking, the words we say).
 My earliest published views on 'natural pragmatics' are outlined in a 2009 book, Pragmatics and Non-Verbal Communication, which charts a point of contact between pragmatics, linguistics, philosophy, cognitive science, ethology and psychology.
 In recent years I have been greatly influenced by work in affective science on the elicitation, experience and expression of emotion, and this has resulted in subtle changes to my early hypotheses.
-My latest book - Pragmatics and Emotion - will be published by CUP in October this year and outlines some of these changes, as well as introducing some new theoretical concepts that can be used to accommodate emotions in cognitive pragmatics.
+My latest book - Pragmatics and Emotion - was published by CUP in December last year and outlines some of the challenges that need to be surmounted in order to accommodate emotions in cognitive pragmatics.
+A recent review of that book is available here.

 I have also become increasingly interested in aesthetics and the way humans perceive, not to say 'feel', artworks - in particular, music.
-As a singer-songwriter I enjoy very much the way the intellectual and artistic threads of my life are finally intertwining.
+As a singer-songwriter I enjoy very much the way the intellectual and artistic threads of my life intertwine.

-My research increasingly reflects the cross-disciplinary nature of pragmatics as a discipline.
-Indeed, I believe pragmaticists need to work harder to ensure their discipline doesn't become a tired backwater in the philosophy of language or, worse still, dominated by so-called 'social constructionism'.
+My research increasingly reflects the cross-disciplinary nature of pragmatics.
+Indeed, I believe pragmaticists need to work harder to ensure their discipline doesn't become a tired backwater in the philosophy of language or sociolinguistics.
 A few examples of this cross-disciplinarity:

 - Between October 2018 and 2020, I worked at Brighton with Dr Patricia Kolaiti on a research project: ‘Literature as a Cognitive Object’, funded under a Marie Sklodowska Curie International Fellowship.
-We are currently under contract with CUP to write a book entitled 'Language, literature and art: the composite organism'.
-This book asks what it is about objects with little or no obvious utilitarian function - such as literature, poetry or art - that makes them worth the selective directedness of our mental lives to the point that they have become among the most enduring human cultural representations?
+We are currently under contract with CUP to write a book entitled 'Language, literature and art: the composite organism' which asks what it is about objects with little or no obvious utilitarian function -such as literature, poetry or art- that makes them worth the selective directedness of our mental lives to the point that they have become among the most enduring human cultural representations?
+We begin work on this book in September 2024.

 Supervisory Interests

-I have enjoyed working with a number of PhD students (nine completions so far), working on a range of issues: the communication of mathematics (this PhD had a creative practice component); the role of prosody in the development of pragmatic competence among L2 learners; using relevance theory to adopting a ‘difference-not-deficit’ approach to language-use among people with autism; lexical pragmatics and ‘Netspeak’ among Chinese internet users.
+I have enjoyed working with a number of PhD students on a range of issues: embodiment and metaphor (Dr Alex Golding); the communication of mathematics (Dr Kate McCallum's PhD had a creative practice component); iconicity and sign language (Dr Mary Edward is now a postdoc at McMaster University, Ontario, Canada); the role of prosody in the development of pragmatic competence among L2 learners (Dr Pauline Madella is also a Friends' fan!); using relevance theory to adopting a ‘difference-not-deficit’ approach to language-use among autistic people (Dr Gemma Williams has just published this book); lexical pragmatics and ‘Netspeak’ among Chinese internet users (Dr Chengying Gao, currently based at Wenzhou University, China, and working on a monograph); a dual-route processing model of metaphor comprehension (Dr Mengyang Qiu is currently teaching at Guangxi Medical University in China, but we are doing all we can to get her back to Brighton as a postdoc)

 All of these reflect the interest I have in territories beyond those linguists and pragmatists traditionally seek to explore.